Hurricane Henri: Aftermath

 Several thousands of crews were put on stand by to respond to what was expected to be widespread power outages.
-For Connecticut, some of the crews came from states as far away as Texas.
-People were rescued in New Jersey after very high flooding, including 86 in Newark.
-16 were children.
+Connecticut was assisted by crews coming from states as far away as Texas.
+People were rescued in New Jersey after very high flooding, including 86 in Newark, 16 of whom were children.
 Rhode Island Governor Daniel McKee surveyed damage done by the storm in the southern region on August 22.
 Ned Lamont and Phil Murphy were set to tour damage on August 23.
 In South Kingstown and surrounding areas, 500 line crews and an additional 200+ street crews, were deployed to help restore power, as well as a state damage assessment team.
 Monroe Township opened a shelter on August 23 to help rescue those who lost their homes due to flooding, or were suffering from power outages.

 On August 23, Lamont expressed confidence that nearly 90 percent of the state's 26,000 outages, would be recovered by 6 p.m. that day.
 These comments contrasted his statements from Isaias the previous year, which knocked out power to 750,000 houses, some for a week.
 The governor's new regulatory procedure that was in put into place after Isaias was proven to work well.
 The Rhode Island Department of Environmental Management helped clean up damage from the storm.
 Daniel McKee commended the work of the utility National Grid, praising the efforts to help restore power in Rhode Island.
 Power was expected to be recovered to all by August 25.
 American Red Cross helped support recovery efforts in Monroe Township.

 Sewage was a concern for those in the community of Rossmoor, due to an overflowing of the system.
 Homes had to be abandoned due to water damage.
 Firefighters in Manchester, Connecticut helped evacuate 18 homes and made several rescues.
 President Biden declared disasters in Massachusetts, Rhode Island, Vermont and Connecticut.
 Over 200 residents of Helmetta fled to higher ground, and took refuge in hotels due to flooding.
 Pennsylvania deployed 16 members of its federal disaster response team to Connecticut.
 New York State's Attorney General, Letitia James, warned of price gouging of essential items, as Henri passed.
 On August 22, the Federal Government declared disasters for 26 New York counties.